i-Run/testy-box/README.md

             .build();
 ```

-The queues are deleted automatically
+The queues are deleted automatically by closing the connection after each test method.

 If queues are declared, an [AMQPReceiver](https://rocket.i-run.si/javadoc/fr/irun/testy/beat/messaging/AMQPReceiver.html) can be injected as parameter for each queue.
 This receiver can consume messages on the declared queue and reply.